TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Sea Turtle Week 2016: Uncover the secrets of these remarkable reptiles AROUND NOAA // Persistent heat across globe makes a baker’s dozen for the record books South Pole is last place on Earth to pass global warming milestone Milky Way now hidden from a third of humanity
+Enter Search Terms Persistent heat across globe makes a baker’s dozen for record books AROUND NOAA // South Pole is last place on Earth to pass global warming milestone Historically speaking, where are the summer 'hot spots' for severe weather in the U.S.?
+Milky Way now hidden from a third of humanity

 *   About our agency
 *   News and features